GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 What is the average GMAT score?

-The average GMAT Focus Edition score is approximately 555, which represents the 50th percentile.
-However, the average score for admitted students at top business schools is much higher—typically 700-740 for top 20 programs.
+The median GMAT Focus Edition score is approximately 565, which sits around the 50th percentile.
+However, the median score for admitted students at top business schools is much higher—typically in the 655-695 range (Focus scale) for top 20 programs.

 How are GMAT percentiles calculated?